Aussie-Nomad/MacForge/Contributor_WIKI.md

 ## 🚀 **Project Overview**

-MacForge is a macOS application for creating and managing configuration profiles with a focus on Privacy Preferences Policy Control (PPPC) and MDM integration.
-The application follows Apple's design guidelines and best practices from device management repositories like [Apple's device management](https://github.com/apple/device-management) and [NanoMDM](https://github.com/micromdm/nanomdm).
+MacForge is a comprehensive macOS MDM toolkit for enterprise administrators.
+This document focuses on development status, known issues, and contributor guidelines.
+For detailed feature information, see [FEATURE_WIKI.md](FEATURE_WIKI.md).

 ## 📋 **Current Status: FULLY OPERATIONAL ✅**